Array Based Queuing Locks: Overview

 Synchronization is a major issue in the designing and programming of shared memory multiprocessors.
 The common problem with lock implementations is the high network contention due to the processors spinning on a shared synchronization flag or memory location.
 Thus the scalability of the lock is reduced significantly in terms of the number of contending processors.

 The Array Based Queuing Lock is an extension to the ticket lock algorithm which ensures that, on a lock release, only one processor attempts to acquire the lock, decreasing the number of cache misses.
 This effect can be achieved by having all the processors spin on unique memory locations.
 One analogy used to explain the lock mechanism is the relay race where the athlete passes on the baton to the next athlete in the queue, which ensures that only one athlete acquires the baton at a time.

 ABQL also guarantees fairness in lock acquisition by using a first in, first out (FIFO) queue-based mechanism.
 Additionally, the amount of invalidation is significantly less than ticket-based lock implementations since only one processor incurs a cache miss on a lock release.

 Implementation

 The foremost requirement of the implementation of array based queuing lock is to ensure that all the threads spin on unique memory locations.
 This is achieved with an array of length equal to the number of threads which are in contention for the lock.
 The elements of the array are all initialized to 0 except the first element which is takes the value 1, thus ensuring successful lock acquisition by the first thread in the queue.
 On a lock release, the hold is passed to the next thread in queue by setting the next element of the array to 1.
 The requests are granted to the threads in FIFO ordering.

-Pseudo Code example is listed below.